 - Which new factors that the industry has never offered should be created?

-Again, the Breakthrough ToolkitTM, with customer VOC, aids in assessing each possibility utilizing the competitive performance vs. customer importance scores and more importantly, the Feature/Benefit Value Assessment.
+Again, the Breakthrough Toolkit, with voice of the customer, aids in assessing each possibility utilizing the competitive performance vs. customer importance scores and, more importantly, the Feature/Benefit Value Assessment.

-A related process not included in Blue Oceans Strategy is the Future Business History℠, designed and utilized by Breakthrough Marketing Techology for clients striving to define breakout strategies.
+A related process not included in Blue Oceans Strategy is the Future Business History℠, which we designed and utilized for clients striving to define breakout strategies.
 This framework translates the learnings from the Blue Oceans work into a strategic architecture that can drive both the functional strategies and successful strategy execution into the market place.

 In the example above, customers were asked to rank the relative importance of a set of attributes, and then score the performance of the competitors.
 It is clear that, although different competitors performed at slightly different levels on specific attributes, they generally were perceived as similar in performance.
 However, a new value proposition introduced for evaluation vs. the existing attributes scored very high, and no competitors offered the new value proposition.